TileDB-Inc/TileDB/format_spec/consolidated_fragment_metadata_file.md

 | … | … | … |
 | Fragment N footer | [Footer](./fragment.md#footer) | Serialized footer of fragment N |

+Fragment metadata with versions earlier than 3 don't have a footer and cannot be consolidated.

 > [!NOTE]
 > Prior to version 9, fragments in fragment metadata files were referenced by their absolute URIs.